Gamified-Learning-Environment/Frontend-FYP/README.md

 # FYP - Frontend Repository

-This is the repository for managing the frontend of my Gamified Learning Environment.
+This is the repository for managing the frontend of my Gamified Learning Environment where I plan to build a responsive and user-friendly interface that will allow the user to interact with every aspect of the GLE.
+The quiz interaction, results, recommendations, etc.

 Frontend:
 • Next.js/Vue: Next.js makes use of Server-side rendering which should ensure fast load times and